Inyanyanel/Supermarket_Sales_Dashboard/README.md

   - Xlookup-used to get sales and units quantity per invoice during the year.

 #### Findings and results
+  - Top sales order was invoice no. 860-79-0874 selling as Kshs.
+1,042.65
   - The profits were predetermined at a margin of 5%.
-  - The company experienced boom in sales fo the first three monthsof the year.
+  - The company experienced boom in sales fo the first three months of the year.
   - Foods and beverage was the top selling category during the year.
-  - Branch SALES were evenly distributed during the year.
+  - Branch sales were evenly distributed during the year.
+  - Payment modes os cash, credit card and e-wallet were evenly used across the period